The Sontaran Experiment: Plot

 Styre reports back to his Marshal via a video link.
 The Marshal is impatient for the intelligence report (without which an invasion of Earth cannot take place), but Styre admits that he has been delayed in his experiments.

 Styre subjects Sarah to a series of terrifying hallucinations.
 The Doctor, free from the hole, has reached her and rips off a hallucinogenic device from her forehead, but she falls unconscious.
 The Doctor, enraged, attacks Styre, but the Sontaran easily fends him off.
 Styre shoots him unconscious (believing it to be fatal) when he runs away.

 The robot, having captured the three remaining spacemen, brings them to Styre's ship, where it is revealed that Vural had tried to make a deal with Styre in exchange for his own life.
 However, Styre intends to experiment on Vural anyway.
 The Doctor recovers, disables the robot, and meets Sarah and Harry.
 He confronts Styre, goading him into a hand-to-hand combat.
 While they fight, Sarah and Harry free the astronauts, and then Harry climbs towards Styre's ship to sabotage it.
 Styre almost wins the fight, but Vural attacks him, saving the Doctor at the cost of his own life.
 Styre, now low on energy, heads back towards his ship to recharge, but the sabotage causes it to kill him.

 The Doctor informs the Marshal that not only has Styre's mission failed, but that the invasion plans are in human hands.
-This is enough to ward off the invasion, and the three can return to Nerva, or so they think.
+This is enough to ward off the invasion, and the three companions attempt to return to Nerva.